FIVE MOST SURPRISING FINDS

 McLanahan & Sandefur, 1994; Census Bureau contextual data

 A job loss in a married household is a crisis.
 A job loss in a single-parent household is a catastrophe.
-And the difference between crisis and catastrophe, for a child, is the difference between disruption and deprivation, between a difficult year and a damaged life.
+For a child, the difference between crisis and catastrophe is the difference between disruption and deprivation — between a difficult year and a damaged life.

 Andrew Cherlin at Johns Hopkins documented that American children experience more family transitions — parents entering and exiting, new partners arriving and departing — than children in any other Western country (Cherlin, The Marriage-Go-Round, Knopf, 2009).
 For children of never-married mothers, these transitions are more frequent.
 The relationships are less anchored by institutions.
 Marriage creates legal ties and social expectations that slow a breakup.
 A non-marital relationship can end with a slammed door, leaving the child to adapt to the absence of an adult who was there yesterday and gone today.